With access to

 Q: I have been released and have no club: how do I get back onto the footballing ladder?

 A: Firstly, you must not panic.
-Although the previous club may not have wanted you, that does not mean that nobody wants you.
+Although the previous club may not have appreciated your talents, it is highly likely that another will.
 You need to get your name out there so clubs recognise you and your ability.
-As well as this, you need to observe the guidance posted on `I am above the age of 16 and want to become a professional footballer, what do I need to do?` at the top of this Question and answer page.
+As well as this, you need to observe the guidance posted on `Iam above the age of 16 and want to become a professional footballer, what do I need to do?` at the top of this question and answer page.

 The facts are that out of the hundreds of young players that sign professional contracts with football clubs, around five out of six are dropped by the time they are 21.
 Signing to an agent at a young age is seen as a vital move for many young players in order to increase their chances of making the grade.